satu/public-notes/docs/Tech/Tailscale.md

 * have guaranteed access to a remote Raspberry Pi running in Italy, which I use as a bridge if I want to watch Italian TV.
 For performance reason, the actual bridge is done with a (vanilla) Wireguard direct tunnel between that box and my router, but I still keep Tailscale as a reliable way to access the machine

 Limitations
 * Unfortunately tailscale is banned on my corporate laptops.
-I have to rely on
+I have to rely on my phone/tablet when I'm not home.

 TODO
 * [ ] document the Wireguard tunnel solution